hopeffy/marketing-website-ui/README.md

 - Do not experiment with the user interface design of the website.
 - Researching and learning the basic elements and elements that should be on the marketing website.

+## If you want to run this project:
+- open VScode and run this file with Go live extension.